wekan/wekan/README.md

 [Roadmap is self-hosted on Wekan][roadmap_wefork]

-At roadmap there is links to [Wekan GitHub issues][wekan_issues] where actual work happens.
-If you don't see your feature request at GitHub issues, please add it.
-Not all feature requests have been added to roadmap board yet.
+Roadmaps is not currently as up-to-date.
+You can find more up-to-date info from [Features][features] and [Integrations][integrations] pages, where is links to [Wekan GitHub issues][wekan_issues] where actual work happens.

 ## Screenshot